alexs2112/University-Notes/2023-Winter/GLGY307/16 - Mesozoic Reptile Evolution.md

 		 - Staurikosauria
 		 - Theropoda
 		 - Sauropodomorpha
-	 - Name indicates that the pelvic girlde of the dinosaurid grouphas resemblances to that of the modern lizards
+	 - Name indicates that the pelvic girdle of the dinosaurid group has resemblances to that of the modern lizards
  - **Ornithischian Dinosaurs**:
 	 - Pelvic girdle with the pubis bone in verntral position, parallel to the ischium that is extended backwards
 	 - Five suborders included in this order: